PKBeam/Edda/using-edda.md

 You can select notes by either clicking them individually or dragging across the editing grid (to select multiple notes).

 If you hold down the `Shift` key while selecting, you can add to your selection instead of clearing it.

+Once you place some bookmarks or timing changes, you can click them while holding `Ctrl` to toggle selection of all the notes between that bookmark/timing change and the next one, to quickly select whole sections of a map.

 Pressing `Ctrl-A` will select every note on the map.